 Alright, let’s get more genre specific…

-I have to tell you that Contemporary Fantasy, specifically, is very high on my wishlist.
-Some of my favorite books of all time fall into this specific subgenre and I would fight someone for the chance to mentor a unique, dark Contemporary Fantasy.
+Contemporary Fantasy, specifically, is very high on our wishlist.
+Some of our favorite books of all time fall into this specific subgenre and we would fight someone for the chance to mentor a unique, dark Contemporary Fantasy.